tezos/tezos-mirror/docs/developer/tezt.rst

   and the base directory of the client.

 - We run this test three times, once per history mode: ``archive``, ``full`` and ``rolling``.
-  Note that we added the history mode as a tag to ``Test.run``, so if we want to run only the test for history mode ``full``, for instance, we can simply run ``dune exec tezt/tests/main.exe -- basic full``.
+  Note that we added the history mode as a tag to ``Test.register``, so if we want to run only the test for history mode ``full``, for instance, we can simply run ``dune exec tezt/tests/main.exe -- basic full``.
   You can see our list of basic tests and their tags